 About 5 km

 Reduce prolonged or heavy physical activity.

 Normal activity, but be alert to changes in air quality

 About 1.5 km

 If you can, stay indoors and keep physical activity levels as low as possible.

 - Air quality information on State and Territory government websites is generally updated hourly; therefore, there can be a lag between official measurements and what is occurring in real time.
 This can cause limitations when it comes to determining the air quality in your local environment.
 If smoke is affecting usual visibility within your area, it is likely that the air quality will fall into a higher risk category.

 - Consecutive days of exposure to polluted air can have a cumulative effect, lowering an athlete’s threshold for symptoms.
 This should be considered if your region has been exposed to increased smoke for several days in succession.

 - Increases in exercise intensity and duration result in increased airway exposure to polluted air.
-AIS recommends modifying training, or training locations based on the table above.
+The AIS recommends modifying training or training locations based on the table above.